top of page

 With all of these issues and others we could not get to, it is just not possible to guarantee that ingredients from China are pure, safe, properly tested, and ethically produced.
 The only way forward is to work towards a goal of avoiding all ingredients from China.

 Supplement companies are not required to say where their raw materials come from, so you cannot know by looking at a label.
-Often, companies do not know where they come from because they are buying from middlemen or the ingredients were produced with materials from a lot of different suppliers.
+Often, companies do not know where they come from because they buy from middlemen or because the ingredients are produced with materials from a lot of different suppliers.
 In addition, the source can change from batch to batch, and companies do not have to disclose this information.

 We are working so hard to avoid all products made with raw materials from China.
 Our Farm-To-Bottle Project is the best weapon in this fight.
 By buying whole food supplements from companies with their own farms or who buy directly from the farmers, wildcrafters, and fishermen, we can ensure that we know precisely where the materials come from and that they were ethically produced.
 I visit many of them each year to get an in-depth look at what's going on.
 Farm-to-Bottle is the solution to transparency and ethical issues.